emmercm/www/src/blog/_who-is-your-audience.md

 ## How-to guides

-I wrote a [template for how-to guides designed to be easily copy-and-paste-able
+I wrote a [template for how-to guides](/blog/an-effective-how-to-guide-template) designed to be easily copy-and-paste-able, and it helps walk you through answering the three questions:

+1. **Who is my audience?** It might be your teammates, it might explicitly be people not on your team
+2. **What do I want from them?** I want them to execute the project accurately, achieving all of its goals.
+3. **What do they care about?** They care about being provided the "what" and the "why," such that they can determine the "how."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0OTEzOTY4NSwtMjA2ODQwMTI0NSw3MD
+eyJoaXN0b3J5IjpbLTU4MDMyNjY2NSwtMjA2ODQwMTI0NSw3MD
 I3NjQ0MzddfQ==
 -->